 His first surfboard was a Duke Kahanamoku pop-out made in Ventura, his parents had bought it for him.
-His grandfather being thoughtful made him a ric shaw so that Clyde could use his bike to transport his surfboard to the beach.
+His grandfather being thoughtful made him a ric shaw (a rack with wheels towed behind a bicycle) so that Clyde could use his bike to transport his surfboard to the beach.
 Once at the beach he couldn’t put his arm around it so he used his head to carry it on.
 Clyde was the first surfer in his group of friends and some would follow his lead.

 While going to University High School in Pacific Palisades during the latter part of the 1960’s Clyde was a team rider for the Hobie / Blue Cheer surf shop in Santa Monica.
 There were other surf shops in Santa Monica including Natural Progression and Jeff Ho Surfboards.
 Mike Perry was the shaper at Blue Cheer and had an influence in Clyde’s shaping.
-Clyde learned by watching Mike shape a lot of boards including the ones he shaped for him while riding for Blue Cheer.
-Clyde recalls this one time when his friend Steve Braum a shaper and himself were working on a board.
+Clyde learned by watching Mike shape alot of boards including the one he shaped for Clyde while riding for Blue Cheer.
+Clyde recalls this one time when his friend Steve Braum (a shaper) and himself were working on a board.

 The Blue Cheer factory is where Clyde learned to shape and glass.
 Being around Mike Perry and watching glassers like Bob Petty laminate and Wayne Miyata gloss and pin line.
 Bob Petty was the man when it came to laminating.
-Clyde’s first board that he shaped was also air brushed by him, using a spray can of enamel.
+Clyde’s first board that he shaped by himself was also his first air brush, using a spray can of enamel.
 Like many things being the first, it made way for other boards and soon disappeared after being sold.
 Back in 2005 someone in San Diego returned it to him.
-A little beat up and brown, but it’s still the 001 board that started it for Clyde.
+A little beat up and brown, with the 001 penciled in on the deck of the board.

 While learning the ropes in board manufacturing Clyde was also a 4A surfer.
 That is the equivalent of an ASP pro.
-During the 70’s there was no money in surfing contest.
-You had to get a real job or make surfboards.
-Clyde was an Art Major at Cal State Northridge and found time to start his first surf shop in Santa Monica, after that he would move the shop to Westminster the city next to Huntington Beach.
-Then move up to Santa Barbara and take over the Rennie Yater surf factory.
+During the 70’s there was no money in surfing contest, so he had to get a real job or make surfboards.
+Clyde was an Art Major at Cal State Northridge and found time to start his first surf shop in Santa Monica.
+After that he would move the shop to Westminster across the street from Westminster High School.
+Then he would move up to Santa Barbara and take over the Rennie Yater surf factory.

 After getting back, Clyde figured Joey Thomas had shaped Mike Grasley pointed nose fish.
 Clyde had surfed with Joey in a 4A contest awhile back in Santa Cruz and hadn’t forgotten Joey's shaping and surfing abilities.
 So Clyde and Steve Braum shaped a few modified fishes.
 They kept refining each board more and more.
 Clyde’s main focus was surfing since he was on the contest circuit.
 As mentioned earlier the gun shape fish became known as the Rocket fish.
 A design credited to Joey Thomas.

 Clyde got his picture taken riding one of his Tiger Fish and made the cover of Wet Sand Magazine (see photo).
 Clyde also won the Rincon Surf Contest riding one.
-Taking first in Grand Masters, 3rd in the Masters, the board worked well.
-Clyde surfing stayed at a high level through the years and his surfboards can take the credit for that.
+Taking first in the Grand Masters and 3rd in the Masters.
+The board worked real well.
+Clyde's surfing has remained at a high level through the years and his surfboards can take the credit for that.